Nanosecond protein dynamics in a red/green Cyanobacteriochrome revealed by transient IR spectroscopy: Data Analysis

-where the index $j$ refers to a kinetic component with time constant $\tau_j$, and $i$ to a probe frequency $\omega_i$.
-The time constants $\tau_j$ were ﬁxed and distributed equidistantly on a logarithmic scale with 10 terms per decade, while the amplitudes $a(\omega_i,\tau_j)$ were the free ﬁtting parameter.
-A penalty function was added to the RMSD of the ﬁt, maximizing the Shannon entropy of the amplitudes $a(\omega_i,\tau_j)$ at the same time.
+For the lifetime analysis, the time constants $\tau_k$ were fixed and distributed equidistantly on a logarithmic scale with 10 terms per decade, while only the amplitudes $a_{i,k}$ were the free fitting parameters.
+A penalty function that maximizes the generalized absolute Shannon–Jaynes entropy $s_i$ of the amplitudes $a_{i,k}$ for each frequency $i$ was introduced to regularize the fit and avoid overfitting \cite{Lorenz-Fonfria:06,Lorenz-Fonfria2007}:

+Here, $m_i$ are the so-called \textit{a priori} solutions, which are a measure for the overall amplitude of the data at $\omega_i$ \cite{Lorenz-Fonfria:06,Lorenz-Fonfria2007}.
+The entropy is subtracted from the root mean square deviation $\chi^2$ of the fit, weighted by a regularisation parameter $\lambda$: